LAnastasiia/interactive_map/README.md

 3 layers:

-*  simple map, presented in Watercolor interpretation, user also can put his own markers on this layer.
+*  simple map, presented in Watercolor interpretation, user also can put his own markers (red) on this layer.

-*  map layer with marked (blue pointers) places of filming and place of user's home (due to address, given by user).
+*  map layer with marked (light blue pointers) places of filming and place of user's home (due to address, given by user).

-*  map layer with painted in different colors, according to population data.
+*  map layer with painted in different colors (according to population data) countries; information about population is taken from world.json file.